Kyrex/BPSR-Meter/README.md

 # BPSR Meter

-BPSR Meter is a desktop application that acts as a real-time DPS (Damage Per Second) meter for the game.
+AO (青 - blue in japanese) Meter is a desktop application that acts as a real-time DPS (Damage Per Second) meter for the game **Blue Protocol Star Resonance**.
 It overlays the game window to provide detailed combat statistics without interrupting your gameplay.

 ## Application